Wrld on Drugs: Critical reception

-Wrld on Drugs was met with mixed reviews.
+Wrld on Drugs was met with mixed to positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional critics, the album received an average score of 61, based on six reviews, indicating "generally favorable reviews".

 Daniel Spielberger of HipHopDX said "Over the years, Future’s collaborations have occasionally demonstrated how easy it is for him to be overshadowed.
 With Wrld on Drugs, however, the Freebandz founder has struck up a natural rapport with a younger trap rapper while creating a unique atmosphere".
 Torii MacAdams of Pitchfork said "Too often, WRLD on Drugs caters to neither Future nor Juice WRLD's strengths.
 The teenager became a star not with gnashing street rap but earnestly sung (if naively written) anthems about rejection and endlessly malicious women".

 In mixed reviews, XXL writer said "Overall, Wrld on Drugs is a mixed bag.
 Juice Wrld pushes Future in interesting ways, while growing stylistically himself.
 When he's not so embittered and combative, Juice's charm shines through".
 Jesse Bernard of Highsnobiety said "As with all of Future's releases this year, WRLD on Drugs could have benefitted from more precise and careful craftsmanship".
 RapReviews critic Steve "Flash" Juon said that "the album falls into the same category as so many mainstream charting rap albums (again using the term "rap" loosely) do these days—it's aight but it's not my thing.
 Do you like lots of bass?
 "Different" featuring Yung Bans and "No Issue" are guaranteed to vibrate your car.
 Do you like songs about flossing hard and blowing lots of money?
 The aforementioned "Red Bentley" and "Make It Back" definitely fit that vibe".
 Tommy Monroe of Consequence of Sound said "When Juice WRLD is in control, both rappers shine together. ...
 However, on Future's part, when he isn't outright struggling, he creates a whirlwind of lifeless tracks (especially his solo songs).
 This contributes to the heap of monotonous songs on the project".
 Claudia McNeilly of Now said "There are moments of greatness hidden within "Realer N Realer" and "Hard Work Pays Off", which both deliver relaxed, summery beats and glimpses into the emotional, razor-sharp lyricists that Juice and Future can be.
 But it isn't enough to save the album, which sounds more like an attempt at capitalizing on the artists' fame than the masterpiece it could've been".